Skip to main content

 • Excellent conditions for health and physical activity

-Balcony of an apartment in Costa Blanca with a panoramic sea view, high-rises and greenery — ideal for rental and investment.
+Balcony of an apartment in Costa Blanca with panoramic views of the sea, high-rises and greenery — ideal for rental and investment.

 Property rental in Costa Blanca

-The rental market in Costa Blanca shows high growth momentum.
-Rental prices have increased by 13.9% over the past year, reaching a record level 13.42 EUR per square meter per month.
-This means that apartment owners can expect stable and growing rental income.
+The rental market in Costa Blanca is showing strong growth momentum.
+Rental prices increased by 13.9% over the past year, reaching a record level of 13.42 EUR per square meter per month.
+This means that apartment owners can count on stable and growing rental income.

 • Average rental price: 13-14 EUR/m² per month